-At Nevada State College, students with the intention to pursue a Bachelor of Arts in Speech Pathology degree are admitted to NSC as a Pre-Speech Pathology major.
+At Nevada State College, students with the intention to pursue a Bachelor of Arts in Speech Pathology degree are admitted to Nevada State as a Pre-Speech Pathology major.
 This major allows students to pursue courses required for their degree, while simultaneously working on all prerequisites needed to apply for the Speech Pathology Program and transition into the full degree.

-This page is designed to provide you all the information you may need as you begin your undergraduate pursuit of a career in Speech Language Pathology.
-For the most up-to-date information, we already recommend speaking with the School of Education or visiting their homepage here.
+If you have transfer credits from any other institutions the only way to know how many of the credits will transfer into your degree program is to apply to Nevada State and have your official transcripts sent to us.
+The time frame for application processing is typically 4 - 6 weeks.
+This time frame starts when we have received all of your official transcripts from all of your previous schools.
+You can meet with a Transfer Coordinator who can outline the application process with you.
+Once you have been accepted into the school you will be able to sit down with a Pre-Education Advisor to review your transfer credits and your path to application to the Teacher Preparation Program.
+Once you have applied and requested your transcripts you are welcome to call our Admissions & Recruitment Office to determine if we have received your transcripts.
+(702)992-2170.
+To get a general idea of what courses are likely to transfer into Nevada State feel free to use our Transfer Equivalency Database.
 The majority of schools that we will accept credits from are listed on here.
 Search the school you are transferring credits from and then enter the course designation from your transcript - for example ENG 112.
-This will show you how that class transferred to NSC in the past.
+This will show you how that class transferred to Nevada State in the past.
 Using this in tandem with the attached degree sheet for your major will allow you to perform your own unofficial credit evaluation and get an idea of what coursework will be likely to transfer into the degree.
 If a specific course or school is not listed on the database this simply means that no one has previously attempted to transfer credits from that school or that particular course.
-It does not mean that NSC will not accept these credits.
+It does not mean that Nevada State will not accept these credits.
 All information provided on the Transfer Equivalency Database is unofficial.

 Requirements for program admission: